gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 To manually install and configure terraform on the Morpheus Appliance:

 #.
-Run the following curl on the |morpheus| Appliance to install Terraform:
+Run the following cURL on the |morpheus| Appliance to install Terraform:

    .. code-block:: bash

     curl -k -s "https://applianceServerUrl/api/server-script/terraform-install?local=true" | bash

    ..
-NOTE:: Replace applianceServerUrl with your |morpheus| appliance url or ip.
+NOTE:: Replace applianceServerUrl with your |morpheus| appliance URL or IP address.

 #.
-Create a working directory for Terraform, and change owner to ``morpheus-app``.
+Create a working directory for Terraform, and change owner to ``morpheus-app``

    .. code-block:: bash